Alison Cornyn: Awards and grants

 Cornyn has received several awards for her work.
 Among these was the first Peabody Award to go to a web documentary, the 62nd Annual Peabody Award.
 She has also been awarded with the Gracie Allen Award for Women in Media and a Webby Award for net.art.

 Cornyn's has also received several grants and fellowships throughout her career.
 Among these was a National Endowment for the Humanities grant, a grant from the Creative Capital Foundation, a fellowship from the New York Foundation for the Arts and grants from the New York State Council on the Arts (NYSCA).
 She was a grant recipient in the inaugural round of New York City's groundbreaking "Made in NY" Women's Film, TV & Theatre Fund from the Mayor's Office of Film, Theatre & Broadcasting.
-Her project Incorrigibles has received Post-Incarceration Humanities Partership (PIHP)grants from Humanities New York and The Mellon Foundation PIHP is a cohort-based program that supports organizations that incorporate the humanities into their work of serving formerly incarcerated individuals and their families.
+Her project Incorrigibles has received Post-Incarceration Humanities Partnership (PIHP) grants from Humanities New York and the Andrew W. Mellon Foundation PIHP is a cohort-based program that supports organizations that incorporate the humanities into their work of serving formerly incarcerated individuals and their families.